CookieSalesman/CrossCode-HADOUKEN-v1.0/README.md

 # CrossCode-HADOUKEN-v1.0
 A mod for the game CrossCode; Lea yells various forms of HADOUKEN when casting appropriate combat arts.
-Video demo coming soon.
+Video demo coming soon (24-48 hrs)
 (It's more or less a joke mod.)

 Installation is simple! simply drag \hadouken\ into \CrossCode\assets\mods\